hacl-star/hacl-star/doc/Obtaining.rst

-Obtaining the source code
+Using the crypto library
 =========================

 Picking a distribution
 ----------------------

-Building the present repository verifies the source F* code, then proceeds to extract it to C and ASM.
-We provide the results of this process in the ``dist/`` directory, under version control to facilitate obtaining the source code.
+Building the full ``hacl-star`` repository verifies the source F* and Vale code, then proceeds to extract it to C and assembly.
+However, users do not have to use this full build process: we provide the generated code in the ``dist/`` directory, under version control to facilitate obtaining the source code.

 Each subdirectory corresponds to a *distribution*, i.e. a particular set of